 Due to its high level of mobility, the shoulder is one of the most often injured joints in the human body.
 Injuries to the shoulder can be wear and tear related from the cumulative effects of overuse, heavy lifting, poor technique or bad postural habits; or they may result from trauma.

-Why Choose Hunter Physio To Treat Your Shoulder Injury
+Why Choose Hunter Physio Sports Clinic To Treat Your Shoulder Injury

-The physiotherapists at Hunter Physiotherapy in Newcastle have the skills and expertise to address all your shoulder injuries, whether they be post-operative, wear and tear, or from a fall or trauma.
+The physiotherapists at Hunter Physio Sports Clinic in Newcastle have the skills and expertise to address all your shoulder injuries, whether they be post-operative, wear and tear, or from a fall or trauma.

 Understanding the Shoulder Joint

 The shoulder joint needs to be strong, yet be very mobile at the same time.
 The shoulder is made up of three joints.
 The Scapulothoracic, the acromio-clavicular and the most important joint, the glenohumeral joint (or “ball and socket” joint as it is commonly known).

 The ‘rotator cuff’ is a group of very important muscles which stabilise the shoulder joint and hold the ball in the socket.
 These muscles can be prone to injury and unfortunately can lead to poor mechanics around the shoulder if not working well.
 Retraining these muscles, in addition to those that control your shoulder blade motion, are a vital component to rehabilitating your shoulder injury.

 Tears and tendinopathies commonly occur in the shoulder region and require a specific diagnosis and management plan.

 Shoulder dislocations and subluxations are another group of injuries that the physiotherapists at Hunter Physio Sports Clinic have experience in managing.
 Some people’s shoulders are more prone to these types of injury due to the excessive stretch and mobility in their connective tissue.